simdjson/simdjson/README.md

 # simdjson : Parsing gigabytes of JSON per second

-A C++  library to see how fast we can parse JSON with complete validation.
+# A C++  library to see how fast we can parse JSON with complete validation.

 Goal: Speed up the parsing of JSON per se.

 Insight: Use commonly available SIMD instructions as much as possible.

+Constraint: Do full validation (including character encoding).

 ## Requirements